RobbeDE/personal-website/README.md

 By following these steps, you can ensure that your interactive apps are built and deployed along with your main application, providing a seamless user experience on your website.

-<h3>Summary</h3>

-This README file now includes instructions on:

-Specifying the homepage attribute in package.json.

-Setting up and configuring a self-hosted runner.

-Deploying interactive apps on your website.

 # personal-website
 Personal website which will be deployed at users.ugent.be/~rodpicke.